List of Monsters, Inc. characters: Henry J. Waternoose III

 In Monsters University, Waternoose makes a cameo on an image where he shakes hands with Sulley and Mike, who are being promoted as scare team members.
 Waternoose also cameos in the first episode of Monsters at Work, where his image appears during the outdated orientation video.
-In the same episode, his arrest is mentioned twice, first by Mike when he and Sulley are told they were both wanted in the former CEO's office, and later during Tylor's orientation when the video gets to the aforementioned image of Waternoose where Mr. Crummyham briefly pauses the video to point out the arrest.
-A later episode reveals that his file has been wiped clean.
 The Xenon processor, a CPU used in the Xbox 360, was codenamed "Waternoose" after the character.